-In April - July 2024, external management was established over the assets of AgroTerra agricultural company and the Russian subsidiaries of Ariston, Bosch and Silgan Metal Packaging.
+In 2024, external management was put in place in relation to assets of several other foreign-owned companies, including AgroTerra agricultural company, the Russian subsidiaries of Ariston, Bosch, Silgan Metal Packaging, AB InBev Efes B.V. and Universal Beverage Company.